IO500/io500/README.md

 ## Usage

-The benchmark requires a INI file containing the options.
+The benchmark requires a .ini file containing the options.
-The INI file is structured in sections depending on the phase.
+The .ini file is structured in sections depending on the phase.

 Detailed help for the available options is provided when running: